Best Astrophotography Telescopes (2025)

 Great seeing conditions can help you take better images of all types of astrophotography projects, but it is particularly important when photographing planets up close.
 The best optics in the world can’t help you see through heavy atmospheric disturbance.

 A reflector telescope can be a fantastic choice for planetary imaging, but a long focal length reflector means a large, heavy optical tube.
-This can be taxing on your equatorial telescope mount (and your back), and magnify any issues in balance or tracking accuracy.
+This can be taxing on your equatorial telescope mount (and your back), and magnifies any issues in balance or tracking accuracy.

 In my opinion, the most practical choice for planetary astrophotography is the Schmidt-Cassegrain design.
 This design gives you the aperture and focal length you need in a stocky, manageable size.
-Compared to a large refractor, they are much more affordable, and can even be used for other types of astrophotography in various configurations.
+Compared to a large refractor, they are much more affordable and can even be used for other types of astrophotography in various configurations.

 The Celestron Edge HD 11 telescope on a Sky-Watcher EQ8-R Pro mount.

-I have had success using a number of heavy-duty telescope mounts for astrophotography including; the iOptron CEM60, Celestron CGX-L, and Sky-Watcher EQ8-R Pro.
+I have had success using a number of heavy-duty telescope mounts for astrophotography, including the iOptron CEM60, Celestron CGX-L, and Sky-Watcher EQ8-R Pro.
 All of these models can handle 50+ pounds of telescope equipment and are considered to be “observatory-grade” mounts.

 Telescopes for Galaxy Photography